 External specifications benefit from the separation of each manifestation relation into its own specification.
 This reduces dependencies between the manifestations and especially allows each developer who is responsible for a specific concrete metamodel to define the relation to each related concept metamodel as a whole instead of distributing this specification among all Commonalities specifications describing a concept represented in the concrete metamodel.
 In consequence, adding a new concrete metamodel only requires the addition and potentially adaptation of manifestation relations to concept metamodels.
-External specifications support this scenario well because of high locality of all information regarding a manifestation relation and because manifestation relations represent the largest part of the addition.
+External specifications support this scenario well because of high locality of all information regarding a manifestation relation.
 Additionally, they can be realized without developing a new language.